Blast hits Egypt's gas pipeline to Israel

 Egypt's 20-year gas deal with Israel, signed in the Mubarak era, is unpopular with some Egyptians, with critics accusing Israel of not paying enough for the gas.

-Previous explosions have sometimes led to weeks-long shutdowns along the pipeline run by Gasco, a subsidiary of the national gas company EGAS.
+Previous explosions have sometimes led to weeks-long shutdowns along the pipeline, run by Egypt's gas transport company Gasco, a subsidiary of the national gas company EGAS.

 Egypt said in November it would tighten security measures along the pipeline by installing alarm devices and recruiting security patrols from Bedouin tribesmen in the area.

 Sinai has long been a restive area, where Bedouins complain of government neglect.
-Many people in the region possess weapons.
-The area hosts several Red Sea resorts with five-star hotels, but Bedouins say they do not see the benefits.
+It hosts several Red Sea resorts with five-star hotels, but Bedouins say they do not see the benefits.

 Egypt doubled the gas price for Jordan in October.
 Jordan said Monday it would raise electricity prices as of February to cover the rising burden of imported fuel costs after loss of regular Egyptian gas supplies.